microsoft/presidio/docs/deploy-to-app-service.md

-# Deploy presidio service to an Azure App Service
+# Deploy presidio services to an Azure App Service

 Presidio containers can be hosted on an Azure App Service.
-The following script sets up a single app service.
-Repeat it for each of the presidio services (analyzer and anonymizer).
+Follow the provided script to se up an app service for each of the presidio services (analyzer and anonymizer).

 ## Basic setup